FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_standardClusterModel/c_st_Active-active_active-passive_clustering.md

 ## Failover

 When a server in an active/active cluster fails, two events occur.
-First, any internal load balancer for the cluster detects the server outage and fails over incoming requests to another server and all protocols servers on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge servers detect the server outage and begin sending incoming requests to the TM Servers on the other <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Servers.
+First, any internal load balancer for the cluster detects the server outage and fails over incoming requests to another server and all protocols servers on {{< SecureTransport/componentshortname  >}} Edge servers detect the server outage and begin sending incoming requests to the TM Servers on the other {{< SecureTransport/componentshortname  >}} Servers.
 In this case, the original client sessions are terminated and the clients must reestablish the sessions.
 Second, items in the event queue are reassigned from the failed server to other servers in the cluster.

 When the primary server fails, one of the secondary servers is promoted to primary and the cluster continues processing messages.
 The secondary server promoted to primary status is determined by the order in which the server names are listed in the `<FILEDRIVEHOME>/lib/admin/config/servers` configuration file.
 The server listed just below the primary server in the file is considered the new primary server.
 When the cluster is synchronized, the state of the servers listed in the file are examined.
 If the first server in the servers list is online, it is reassigned as the new primary.